vzaccaria/exemd/docs/tool-usage.md

     - `params` the string following the bang (`!`) in the block declaration
     - `target-mode` it can be either `html`, `pdf`, or `raw` (however, pdf is not supported now)

-The function should return the markdown text to replace the original block.
-It can return `html` if the target-mode is `html` or `raw`.
+The `process` function should return the markdown text to replace the original block either directly or through a promise.